 Should you buy it?

-The Harman Kardon Allure is a an excellent smart speaker for the money.
+The Harman Kardon Allure is an excellent smart speaker for the money.
 I can see this type of speaker replacing a stereo system in many households.
-Sound quality is good and you have plenty of volume if you are going to have a party.
+Sound quality is good and you have plenty of volumes if you are going to have a party.
 The speaker aspect of the Allure is great.
 The only issues I have is with the Alexa assistant, especially if you live in Canada or do not like to subscribe and pay for media services.

 For Canadians, setting up the Allure can be a little more difficult.
 The HK Alexa Setup app is only available in Canada at the Google Play Store and is not available on iTunes Canada at the moment.
 I had to use an Android phone to get the Harman Kardon Allure setup and could not use my iPad.